tomaskul/tomaskul.github.io/collections/_posts/2022-09-02-bikepacking-second-city-divide-pt2.md

 ![SCD22-6-moor]({{ site.url }}/assets/images/scd22/day6-high-road.jpg)

 Somewhere high in the hills, the road turns becomes paved, it felt truly blissful having order of magnitude fewer vibrations through my sore hands.
 Before enjoying the descent, some layering up was needed as rain clouds were rolling in from all directions.
-Ribblehead Viaduct is a fantastic piece of engineering, but what my eyes were firmly set on the station inn menu.
+Ribblehead Viaduct is a fantastic piece of engineering, but what my eyes were firmly set on, was The Station Inn menu.
 Unluckily, again - all the tables were reserved.
-Ingleton Co-op ended up being my dinner spot.
+Ingleton Co-op ended up being my dinner spot few miles up the road.
 Whilst browsing/raiding the fridge I clocked couple people near my bike outside the shop, who later turned out to be Clare & Ed!
 While we parted ways in the town as I initially decided to call it a night early due to fatigue, seeing them carry on into the dark made me overcome the initial slump and chase them.
 We ended up riding up to Forest of Bowland AONB together, where I finally called it a night.

 I watched Clare & Ed ride into the night, as I hurriedly pitched my tent on lower slopes of the moor.

 |||
 | :--- | ---: |